-As of the end of 2019, 50.8 million people were living in internal displacement because of conflict, violence and disasters.
+There were 59.1 million internally displaced people across the world at the end of 2021.
 These numbers show that internal displacement is a crisis of enormous proportion and yet, the world is largely unaware.

 "Internal displacement is the great tragedy of our time.
 The internally displaced people are among the most vulnerable of the human family"

 Who are internally displaced people?

 Internally displaced persons (IDPs) are "Persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized State border” (Guiding Principles on Internal Displacement, 1998).

 The key elements of this definition (which is descriptive, rather than providing for a legal status) are:

 1) The involuntary character of the movement.

 2) The fact that such movement takes place within national borders.
 IDPs include both citizens as well as other habitual residents of the country in which they are displaced, which may include, for example, stateless persons.